adityapatil343/Blockchain-Based-Data-Integrity-System/README.md

 4. Store CID on Blockchain – For immutability and public verification (e.g., Polygon).
 5. Retrieve File using CID – Anyone with the CID can access the exact file from IPFS.
 6. Verify – Confirm data authenticity using blockchain explorers like PolygonScan or Etherscan.

 ---
-## ✅ Use Project Report.docx for better understanding.
-(Download and open it using any PDF or Word file viewer.) ✅
----

-## 📌 Features

-- Encrypt any file using AES before sharing (optional)
-- Upload to decentralized storage using IPFS via Pinata
-- Store and verify IPFS CID on blockchain
-- Maintain confidentiality, tamper-proofing, and traceability
-- CID can be publicly viewed via blockchain explorer for transparency

----